The Insurance and Reinsurance Law Review: Sweden

 Ownership in insurance and reinsurance companies is subject to restrictions under the Insurance Business Act that may impact the authorisation process and may affect the companies in a merger and acquisition.
 An acquirer must obtain the approval of the SFSA before:

 - acquiring, directly or indirectly, 10 per cent or more of the share capital or voting rights of an insurance or reinsurance company (qualified holding);

 - increasing its direct or indirect holdings to, or above, 20 per cent, 30 per cent or 50 per cent of the share capital or voting rights of an insurance or reinsurance company; or

-The SFSA will approve the acquisition if the acquirer is deemed fit and proper to exercise significant influence over the management of the insurance or reinsurance company, and the acquisition is financially sound.
+The SFSA will approve the acquisition if the acquirer is deemed fit and proper to exercise significant influence over the management of the insurance or reinsurance company and the acquisition is financially sound.

 The SFSA is required to provide its decision on an application for acquisition within 60 business days of the day the application is deemed complete.
-If the acquirer is required to submit additional information in order for the SFSA to reach a decision, the assessment period can be extended.
+If the acquirer is required to submit additional information for the SFSA to reach a decision, the assessment period can be extended.

 Furthermore, a direct or indirect owner is required to notify the SFSA in writing if it decides to dispose of a qualified holding or reduce its holdings below any of the thresholds listed above.